Radioactive waste

 Radioactive waste is a type of hazardous waste that contains radioactive material.
-It is a result of many activities, including nuclear medicine, nuclear research, nuclear power generation, nuclear decommissioning, rare-earth mining, and nuclear weapons reprocessing.
+It is a result of various activities, including nuclear medicine, nuclear research, nuclear power generation, nuclear decommissioning, rare-earth mining, and nuclear weapons reprocessing.
 The storage and disposal of radioactive waste is regulated by government agencies in order to protect human health and the environment.

-Radioactive waste is broadly classified into 3 categories: low-level waste (LLW), such as paper, rags, tools, clothing, which contain small amounts of mostly short-lived radioactivity; intermediate-level waste (ILW), which contains higher amounts of radioactivity and requires some shielding; and high-level waste (HLW), which is highly radioactive and hot due to decay heat, thus requiring cooling and shielding.
+Radioactive waste is broadly classified into three categories: low-level waste (LLW), such as paper, rags, tools, and clothing, which contain small amounts of mostly short-lived radioactivity; intermediate-level waste (ILW), which contains higher amounts of radioactivity and requires some shielding; and high-level waste (HLW), which is highly radioactive and hot due to decay heat, thus requiring cooling and shielding.

 Spent nuclear fuel can be processed in nuclear reprocessing plants.
-One third of the total amount have already been reprocessed.
-With nuclear reprocessing 96% of the spent fuel can be recycled back into uranium-based and mixed-oxide (MOX) fuels.
+One third of the total amount has already been reprocessed.
+With nuclear reprocessing, 96% of the spent fuel can be recycled back into uranium-based and mixed-oxide (MOX) fuels.
 The residual 4% is minor actinides and fission products, the latter of which are a mixture of stable and quickly decaying (most likely already having decayed in the spent fuel pool) elements, medium lived fission products such as strontium-90 and caesium-137 and finally seven long-lived fission products with half-lives in the hundreds of thousands to millions of years.
 The minor actinides, meanwhile, are heavy elements other than uranium and plutonium which are created by neutron capture.
 Their half-lives range from years to millions of years and as alpha emitters they are particularly radiotoxic.
 While there are proposed – and to a much lesser extent current – uses of all those elements, commercial-scale reprocessing using the PUREX-process disposes of them as waste together with the fission products.
 The waste is subsequently converted into a glass-like ceramic for storage in a deep geological repository.

-The time radioactive waste must be stored depends on the type of waste and radioactive isotopes it contains.
+The duration that radioactive waste must be stored depends on the type of waste and radioactive isotopes it contains.
 Short-term approaches to radioactive waste storage have been segregation and storage on the surface or near-surface of the earth.
 Burial in a deep geological repository is a favored solution for long-term storage of high-level waste, while re-use and transmutation are favored solutions for reducing the HLW inventory.
 Boundaries to recycling of spent nuclear fuel are regulatory and economic as well as the problem of radioactive contamination if chemical separation processes cannot achieve a very high purity.
 Furthermore, elements may be present in both useful and troublesome isotopes, which would require costly and energy intensive isotope separation for their use – a currently uneconomic prospect.

 A summary of the amounts of radioactive waste and management approaches for most developed countries are presented and reviewed periodically as part of a joint convention of the International Atomic Energy Agency (IAEA).